kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I thought they maybe thought psychological violence and breaking me was a way to control me in perpetuity.
 - I had no idea they had even more sinister intentions.

+#### Course manual

+- The YTT course manual looks like a copy of the Sivananda YTT course manual.
+- I realize I'm *supposed* to believe this, and they want me to start complaining about things.
+- I see the multiple *lets-get-her-complaining* traps, and I ignore them.

 #### I don't run away

 - I feel like running away, but I don't.